There are several reasons one might install an orifice plate into a centrifugal pump application.

 Want to discuss whether a simple orifice plate installation could be the right fix for your centrifugal pump application.
 Let me know.

-Editor’s note: Ian James has a complete training presentation portfolio that highlights a wide range of pump, seal and related issues to help you in dealing with your own pumping issues.
-Click on our training page or contact us directly about this or any of the many other helpful pump presentations from ProFlow Solutions.
+Editor’s note: Click on our training page or contact us directly about this or any of the many other helpful pump presentations from ProFlow Solutions.